Fiddle and …

 (Tim introduces and plays) Christmas Morning (solo fiddle, or nearly)

-Reading from Jean Ritchie’s autobiography (*& how they got up at 3 am, and carolled until dawn!!) – – @ 3 minutes – a tearjerker!
+Reading from Jean Ritchie’s autobiography (*inc. how they got up at 3 am, to go carolling until dawn!!) – – @ 3 minutes – a tearjerker!

 ( The carols mentioned in Jean Ritchie’s description of caroling in Viper, KY, are: Brightest and Best; Good Christian Men Rejoice; Wondrous Love; Noel; Silent Night; Midnight Clear; Once in Royal David’s City; Away in a Manger; Joy to the World)